zeebe-io/zeebe-cluster-testbench/docs/operator-handbook.md

 ### Inside Camunda environment

-Changes to `develop` are automatically deployed to production.
+Changes to `main` are automatically deployed to production.

 ### In Kubernetes